Essential Oils for Labor and Delivery

 The scent of Myrrh on a cotton ball placed near the mothers face can get stalled labor going again.
 Put the ball near her pillow, on the side bar of the bed, on the side of the tub, anywhere where she can easily benefit from the aroma.

-Peppermint* and/or Deep Blue Oil* and Rub (doTERRA) Apply directly to back and hips (where the pain is strongest) with a carrier oil.
+Peppermint* Apply diluted to back and hips (where the pain is strongest) with a carrier oil.
 I can not tell you how amazing this was when I was having back labor.
 It is honestly a god-send.

 Breech or posterior position